adamfletcherUK/online-dashboard/content/deployment.md

 There is integration to deploy Test, Dev and Prod environments.

-Currently I have set the Dev environment to automatically redeploy following a codebase commit to gitub.
+Currently I have set the Staging environment to automatically redeploy following a codebase commit to the main branch on gitub.

 Prod is protected to particular releases that I push manually when I have happy with Dev.

-Test environments are typically used to deploy branches to look at new features.
+There are two dev environments, which I use to test branches with new features - they are currently manually deployed.

 ## Testing and CI/CD